Azure-Samples/azure-digital-twins-getting-started/ISS/README.md

 4. Deploy All custom code for the applications
 5. Configure the Hololens App to point at the deployed environment
 5. Generate Links for the applications

+>☕  This script takes around 15-20 minutes to run while to run - so you'll want to go boil the kettle.

 ## The Architecture